 Fig. 7 and Table 4d show the respective verification results for the temporal standard deviation of the daily minimum concentrations.
-For NO_2 (Fig. 7, column 1), the model on average underestimates the temporal variability (SBIAS < 0) and the associated spatial dispersion (SRATIO well below unity).
-With SR values ranging in between 0.35 and 0.52 the model
+For $NO_2$ (Fig. 7, column 1), the model on average underestimates the temporal variability (SBIAS < 0) and the associated spatial dispersion (SRATIO well below unity).

-375 the associated spatial dispersion (SRATIO well below unity).
 With SR values ranging in between 0.35 and 0.52 the model captures the spatial pattern of temporal variability to a certain degree.
 Results are insensitive to a vertical resolution increase (compare Fig. 7a with d and g with j) but systematically improve if the horizontal resolution is augmented (compare a with g and d with j).
-The temporal variability of the O_3 minima (Fig. 7, column 2) is on average well reproduced by the model (SBIAS
+The temporal variability of the $O_3$ minima (Fig. 7, column 2) is on average well reproduced by the model (SBIAS)

-\approx 0).
-However, the associated spatial pattern is missed (SR \approx 0) and the dispersion overestimated (SRATIO > 1).
-Neither a

-380 horizontal nor a vertical resolution increase noticeably improves these results.
+$\approx$ 0).
+However, the associated spatial pattern is missed (SR $\approx$ 0) and the dispersion overestimated (SRATIO > 1).
+Neither a horizontal nor a vertical resolution increase noticeably improves these results.
 The temporal variability of the PM2.5 minima (Fig. 7, column 3) is also well reproduced on average and some skill is obtained for the respective spatial distribution.
-As for the NO_2 minima, the degree of spatial dispersion is as well underestimated for the PM2.5 minima (SRATIO < 1) and can be improved by a horizontal resolution increase (compare panels c with i and f with 1).
-Results for FS20H closely agree with those for FS20E, except for generally lower O_3 and higher PM2.5 concentrations (compare the last two rows in Fig. 7).
+As for the $NO_2$ minima, the degree of spatial dispersion is as well underestimated for the PM2.5 minima (SRATIO < 1) and can be improved by a horizontal resolution increase (compare panels c with i and f with l).
+Results for FS20H closely agree with those for FS20E, except for generally lower $O_3$ and higher PM2.5 concentrations (compare the last two rows in Fig. 7).

-385 3.2.2 Full Temporal Verification
+3.2.2 Full Temporal Verification

-Fig. 8 shows the full temporal verification results for the daily minimum NO_2 and O_3 concentrations.
+Fig. 8 shows the full temporal verification results for the daily minimum $NO_2$ and $O_3$ concentrations.
 For a correct interpretation of the results, it is here important to note that the observed minimum concentrations in our study region are generally low and that average differences of only a few ug/m3 can translate into large percentage bias values.

-- As can be seen from Fig. 8a+b, the temporal mean and standard deviation of the daily minimum NO_2 concentrations are considerably underestimated at nearly all stations in any of the applied experiments.
+As can be seen from Fig. 8a+b, the temporal mean and standard deviation of the daily minimum $NO_2$ concentrations are considerably underestimated at nearly all stations in any of the applied experiments.
 The spatial median values for BIAS and RATIO can be improved with a horizontal resolution increase and either emission configuration 1 (FS10E, FM10E, FS20E and FM20E) or configuration 2 plus population downscaling (FM20H-P), implying that this kind of downscaling is key at this point.
-However, improvements in the spatial median can only be achieved at the expense of a large increase in the spatial spread of the results, which is in line with the findings obtained for the NO_2 maxima (see Section 3.1.2).
-For the correlation - 395 coefficient (Fig. 8c), emission configuration 1 performs better than configuration 2, full Melchior better SAPRC and the coarse horizontal mesh better than the fine one.
+However, improvements in the spatial median can only be achieved at the expense of a large increase in the spatial spread of the results, which is in line with the findings obtained for the $NO_2$ maxima (see Section 3.1.2).
+For the correlation coefficient (Fig. 8c), emission configuration 1 performs better than configuration 2, full Melchior better SAPRC and the coarse horizontal mesh better than the fine one.
 In comparison, an increase in vertical resolution from 10 to 20 layers is less efficient in improving the correlation.
 Coarse resolution meteorological input data and missing biogenic emissions both slightly worsen the model performance for all applied verification measures (compare FM20H-C and FM20H-N with FM20H in panels a, c, e and g).
-When considering the MAESS (Fig. 8d), the spatial median performance for the base experiment (CS10E) cannot be - 400 improved by any of the applied alternative experiments and the aforementioned growth in the results' spatial dispersion due to population downscaling can be clearly seen for FM20H-P.
+When considering the MAESS (Fig. 8d), the spatial median performance for the base experiment (CS10E) cannot be improved by any of the applied alternative experiments and the aforementioned growth in the results' spatial dispersion due to population downscaling can be clearly seen for FM20H-P.